tundaey/lloys_weather_app/README.md

 NODE_ENV = 'production' && webpack -p
 ```

-# What Could have been done with more time

-I could have written some unit tests for some test cases with more time

 ### Test the project

 Run the npm script below to run the tests in the test folder